What is NOMAD about?

 To characterise the changes of microstructure and mechanical properties induced by neutron irradiation on the aforementioned materials, optimal sensors will be designed and measuring settings for each non-destructive evaluation method will be determined in a first step.
 In a second step cladded and non-cladded specimens will be characterised using a combination of several NDE methods with proven basic feasibility.
 In the next step, the methods illustrating the best sensitivity for neutron irradiation-induced embrittlement in non-cladded material will be adopted to and optimised for cladded material.
 Finally, NDE measurements will be performed on this material as well, and the resulting data will be compiled in a materials database.
 Correlations between mechanical, microstructural and NDE parameters, including quantification of reliability and uncertainty, will be analysed and documented with respect to initial (non-irradiated) microstructure, material variability and other influencing factors.

 The main goal is the development of a software-based multi-parametric NDE tool for the in-situ inspection of cladded RPV material, taking into account microstructure heterogeneities in the RPV wall.
 The NDE techniques showing the best sensitivity for neutron irradiation-induced damage deliver data to be collected in the software. which then determines common trends that can be transferred to through-cladding measurements of RPV material.

 Finally, the reliability of the NDE tool, taking into account the most relevant parameters that might affect the measurements and its application in the field will be determined on the basis of existing European qualification standards and recommendations for the application of the developed NDE tool provided.

-We will develop a standardized nondestructive evaluation tool for locating and characterizing material damage in reactors operating beyond their design lifetime.
+We will develop a standardised non-destructive evaluation tool for locating and characterising material damage in reactors operating beyond their design lifetime.

-This tool shall be used in periodic safety reviews of the reactor pressure vessel complementary to the standardized destructive methods.
+This tool shall be used in periodic safety reviews of the reactor pressure vessel complementary to the standardised destructive methods.